carmensat/Final_Degree_Project/README.md

 The following explains each file and folder.

+The folder `figures`contains a PDF file with all the figures that are in the main manuscript

-The folder `prior_inferelator` contains the shell file that executes the command to find the Transcription Factor binding motifs with the help of FIMO scanning ±10 kb around each gene in the *Drosophila melanogaster* genome (BDGP6.54.114).
+The folder `prior_inferelator` contains the shell file that executes the command to find the Transcription Factor binding motifs with the help of FIMO scanning ±10 kb around each gene in the *Drosophila melanogaster* genome (BDGP6.54.114)
+Almost all the necessary files are found in that folder as well.
 The Inferelator version was Inferelator-Prior v0.2.3, which, in addition to Python dependencies, this package also requires STAR, sra-tools, bedtools, samtools, and fimo.
 More information regarding the installation and version required at this [link](https://github.com/flatironinstitute/inferelator-prior).
 All the required files for the execution are :
 - The `.bed` file, which was extracted from the snATAC-seq and contains the peaks from the ATAC-seq.